doonze/EmbyUpdate/README.md

 # EmbyUpdate
 A python script for automatically updating Emby Server to the latest version on Linux distros.

 This script has been tested on python 2.7 and 3+.
 It was tested and developed on Debian 9.
 I haven't tested it on any other distro but it should work fine on Ubuntu and Mint for sure, or any other Debian based distro.
-It has also been coded to working with several other distor's listed below.
+It has also been coded (but not tested) to work with several other distor's listed below.

 ### Prerequisites